 At Citizens UK, we're energised for change.
 We bring together everyday people and local organisations to build community-led solutions to big and small problems, that work for everyone.

 Together, we have a proven track record of winning change on the things that you and your community care about most, from campaigning for zebra crossings on dangerous roads, to reforming the immigration system, to the Living Wage campaign.

 Winning over £2 billion back into the pockets of low paid workers.

 The Living Wage Campaign is a movement of people, businesses and communities working together to end the injustice of in-work poverty.

 Everyone needs a decent standard of living to thrive.

 Launched by Citizens UK in 2001, the Living Wage campaign has won over £2 billion of additional wages, lifting over 300,000 people out of working poverty.

-The campaign grew rapidly due to the strength and diversity of Citizens UK leaders, from cleaners to teachers, hospital workers, faith leaders and migrant communities, united in their vision of fairer pay for all workers.
-They won support across the Political spectrum, influencing Government powerholders such as Boris Johnson, David Cameron and Nick Clegg to back those early calls and introduce a higher minimum wage nationally.
-Whilst we still campaign for a real Living Wage which truly takes into account the cost of living, these leaders and the thousands working on this campaign since have undoubtedly altered the course of our pay landscape forever.
+The campaign grew rapidly due to the strength and diversity of Citizens UK leaders, with cleaners, teachers, hospital workers, faith leaders and migrant communities coming together to overcome the injustice of low pay.
+They won support across the political spectrum, influencing Government powerholders such as Boris Johnson, David Cameron and Nick Clegg to back those early calls and introduce a higher minimum wage nationally.
+Whilst we still campaign for a real Living Wage which truly takes into account the cost of living, these leaders and the thousands working on this campaign since have undoubtedly altered the course of the UK's pay landscape forever.